Biomechanical function of the vertebral column in theropod dinosaurs

 Indeed, it is conceivable that the vertebral column of carnivorous theropods reflects an adaptation to such a lifestyle.
 By this assumption the reasons of the very different length of fore and hind limbs become clearer.
 The probability that these animals utilized a bipedal locomotion continuously on land appears rather low because of the unspecialized vertebrae, and such a behaviour would not be typical.
 The strong hindlimbs certainly suggest a bipedal locomotion.
-Yet, conspicuous differences between the vertebral columns of theropods and of Ctenosauriscus point to the idea that theropods were not adapted to the dry land.
+Yet, conspicuous differences between the vertebral columns of theropods and of Ctenosauriscus or Arizonasaurus point to the idea that theropods were not adapted to the dry land.
 Moreover, the differences between the spinal columns of ungulate mammals and dinosaurs hint at different locomotory capabilities.
 Apparently, so far useful criteria to judge the suitability of dinosaur skeletons for bipedal gait, fast locomotion, or a preferred milieu were not available.
-There were only certain opinions and speculations.
+There were only certain opinions and speculations without any proof.

-The figure below presents a skeleton of Tyrannosaurus rex as another example of a big theropod dinosaur with short spinous processes.
+The figure below presents a skeleton of Tyrannosaurus rex as anoth er example of a big theropod dinosaur with short spinous processes.
 Such forms exhibit strong differences also among each other, depending in particular on the overall size.
 Certainly, these differences cannot be traced back to different design principles.
 It is very curious and remarkable that in theropods an increasing size is accompanied by an increasing reduction of the forelimbs which do not appear any more suited for locomotion or a grasping function.
-Apparently, the forelimbs of such forms had lost their former function, maybe in analogy to the wings of ratite birds sch as ostriches..
+Apparently, the forelimbs of such forms had lost their former function, maybe in analogy to the wings of ratite birds such as ostriches..

-Skeleton of Tyrannosaurus rex as an example of a big theropod, redrawn from Carroll (1993).
-The short spinous processes in the region between pelvis and shoulder girdle indicate that the stress of the vertebral column was relatively low, and therefore the animal does not appear to have been adapted to a terrestrial environment and probably lived as a wading hunter of large fishes in moderately shallow water.
+Skeleton of Tyrannosaurus rex as an example of a big theropod, copy from Carroll (1993).
+The short spinous processes in the region between pelvis and shoulder girdle indicate that the stress of the vertebral column was relatively low, and therefore the animal does not appear to have been adapted to a terrestrial environment, and probably lived as a wading hunter of large fishes in moderately shallow water.
 Note the extremely long tail, which curiously is regarded by palaeontologists as a counter-weight.
-Certainly, it had a another special function
+Certainly, it had another special function

 Because of the short spinous processes in connection with a lightweight design of the dorsal vertebrae (Norman 1991, Brooks et al. 1998) we can assume that the vertical stress of the vertebral column due to static and dynamic loads was comparatively low.
 For land-dwelling carnivorous dinosaurs such a shape of the spinal column obviously does not correspond to its supposed carrying function.
 Whereas the spinous processes of land-dwelling ungulate mammals are remarkably elongated in the shoulder region, in particular in Pleistocene species adapted to frozen grounds, on the contrary the short processes of theropods suggest an adaptation to very soft grounds at least to say or to a lifestyle in moderately shallow water.
 The rudimental forelimbs are particularly difficult to understand, because it is hardly conceivable why a land-dwelling predator should completely abandon the use of its arms.
 Obviously, they had no function in connection with quadrupedal gait, but they lost a former important function.
-It is probable that the reduction of the forelimbs follows from the fact that the increasing overall size did no longer allow generating propulsion in the water by the feathered wings which they had inherited from smaller ancestors, with the first being Archaeopteryx.
-Presumably, giant theropods were not most frequent, but because of their strong bones they had a good chance to become fossilized, while smaller forms had too weak bones for preservation.
+It is probable that the reduction of the forelimbs follows from the fact that the increasing overall size did no longer allow generating propulsion in the water by feathered wings which they had inherited from smaller ancestors, with the first possibly being Archaeopteryx.
+Presumably, giant theropods were not most frequent, but because of their strong bones had a good chance to become fossilized, while smaller forms had too weak bones for preservation.

 Certainly, the development of relatively weak vertebral columns and short spinous processes as well as the adherence to the saurischian pelvis has adaptive reasons, insofar as there was no urgent need for a strong modification of the skeleton as in ornithischian dinosaurs, which extended their habits to the dry land.
 But all of these features can be harmonized with a kind of amphibious lifestyle.
 It is well known from our own experience that moving the legs under water, either wading or paddling, is much more strenuous than on land.
 Therefore, the caudo-femuralis muscle had to remain an important limb retractor in these dinosaurs, and there was a strong necessity to adhere to the saurischian pelvis.
 Sharp claws and frequently a long tail appear as additional characteristic features of such a lifestyle.
 Claws could be helpful for ensuring the position in streaming shallow water or for locomotion.
 On land long claws would tend to be hampering, and they have actually been modified in ornithischians.
 A long tail could be useful for slow swimming using an undulating locomotion as Recent crocodiles do.